 It’s important to learn that when it’s time to eat you stop, eat, and listen to your body.
 Teaching them to listen to whether it is telling them that they are hungry or full is one of the best skills that you can help your child foster.

 Baby food pouches help expose your child to vegetables

 Just what is wrong with that?
 While normally I’m all for fruit for kids, in this form it is really just serving the purposes of disguising the taste of the more bitter vegetables.
-Kids are learning that food should taste sweet, and are not actually being exposed to the flavor of vegetables!
+Your child is learning that food should taste sweet, and are not actually being exposed to the flavor of vegetables!

-I’ve heard from many parents that pouches are the only way they can get vegetables into their kids.
+I’ve heard from many parents that a baby food pouch is the only way they can get veggies into their kids.
 But do they really count as vegetables?
 Our goal with feeding is to teach our kids how to lead healthy lives as they grow older.
 This does include learning to like vegetables.
 But we’re in this for the long haul.

-Many parents are concerned that their children aren’t getting enough food at meals, especially when eating unfamiliar food or out at restaurants.
+Many parents have concerns that their children aren’t getting enough food at meals, especially when eating unfamiliar food or out at restaurants.
 Finishing a meal with a pouch is often a guaranteed way to get in some extra calories at meals.
 I get it.

 But this is where learning to trust our kids comes in.
 It is our job to serve a varied and nutritious diet at predictable times throughout the day.
 It is our child’s job to decide whether, and how much of it to eat.
 That means that if they decide that they aren’t hungry, we have to be okay with that!
-(For some more information on this, head to this post on the division of responsibility.)
+(For some more information on this concept, head to this post on the division of responsibility.)